azapi | October 2025 | |

 action.¶

-The Action Search request is a 3-tuple constructed of three previously defined entities:¶
+The Action Search request is an object consisting of the following entities:¶

 subject